Does Your DNA Research Lack Focus? Check out the DNA Discovery Plan from Legacy Tree Genealogists

 Finally, I can’t emphasize enough the quality of the work product as well as the superior customer service offered by Legacy Tree Genealogists.
 If DNA is not your thing, you might consider the basic Discovery Plan which is similar but based on research you’ve already performed and not focusing on DNA results.

-Save $35 on the DNA Discovery Plan when you use Genealogy Bargains as a referral and promo code DNA35!
+Save $50 on the DNA Discovery Plan when you use Genealogy Bargains as a referral and promo code DNA50!
 Click HERE to get started.
-Offer valid through March 15th.